 2. Offer Free Estimates and Exclusive Web Discounts and Promotions

-Once you start getting visitors to your page you need to entice them to take action now, by offering a free estimate and exclusive discounts and promotions.
+Once you start getting visitors to your page, you need to entice them to take action now, by offering a free estimate and exclusive discounts and promotions.
 Just having a web page ranking on the first page of Google isn’t enough to get potential customers to call you.
 One of the best ways to do this is to offer an exclusive web discount.
 People love feeling like they are getting a deal or getting a gift and this is an excellent way to get them to call or to enter their contact information.
-For example, add a small banner advertisement offering $250 off Roof Replacement for the month of March can spur customers to act.
+For example, add a small banner advertisement offering $250 off Roof Replacement for March can spur customers to act.
 Presenting your site visitors with a special offer is a lot more compelling reason to contact you than just stating, “contact us” or “call now.”

 3. Give Away a Free Resource

 Once you have a potential customer on your site, you need to lure them in to enter their contact information.
 Another way to do that is to offer free resources in the form of a PDF.
-This resource can be something like a simple checklist on how to determine if they need a roof replacement or a how-to guide on choosing the best roofer for their project.
+This resource can be something like a simple checklist on how to determine if they need a roof replacement or a how-to guide to choosing the best roofer for their project.
 Your free resource has to position you as the roofing authority in your area and the best choice for roof replacement and roof repair.

 Here are some of our ideas:

 - 10 Things You Can Do to Prolong the Life of Your Roof

 - Guide: How to Choose the Best Roofing Contractor